 The Danish Demining Group’s (DDG) provision of Explosive Remnants of War (ERW) Risk Education to Syrian refugees in Turkey reduces the risk of mines and ERW related accidents and facilitates safe return.

-The extensive use of air and land delivered munitions, including cluster munitions and barrel bombs has resulted in heavy contamination of Unexploded Ordnance (UXO), and land mines are widespread in the Syria-Turkey border areas.
+The extensive use of air and land delivered munitions, including cluster munitions and barrel bombs, has resulted in heavy contamination of Unexploded Ordnance (UXO), and land mines are widespread in the Syria-Turkey border areas.

-Turkey has played a critical role in the Syrian crisis response and hosts a large number of the Syrian refugees in the region; as of September 2015 close to 2 000 000.
-Approximately 85% lives in non-camp settings; the majority in the provinces of Gaziantep, Sanliurfa, Hatay and Kilis.
-A large number of (I)NGOs are operating from Turkey, providing humanitarian assistance to the affected populations in Northern Syria.
+Turkey has played a critical role in the Syrian crisis response and hosts the largest number of Syrian refugees in the region.
+Approximately 85% live in non-camp settings, the majority of which are in the provinces of Gaziantep, Sanliurfa, Hatay and Kilis.
+A large number of international NGOs are operating from Turkey, providing humanitarian assistance to the affected populations in Northern Syria.

-The Risk Education teams consist of Syrian facilitators who have been trained in ERW Risk Education by DDGs technical experts.
+The Risk Education teams consist of Syrian facilitators who have been trained in ERW Risk Education by DDG’s technical experts.
 They conduct awareness sessions to children, youth and adults, using participatory tools and methods developed for the different target groups, with basic messages on how to stay safe when traveling or returning to a contaminated area.